amughalbscs16/amughalbscs16/Readme.md

 ## Welcome to Ali Hassaan's Programming Portfolio
 <ul>
   <li>I have been in the field since 2010.
-I have worked in Leading Software Development and Architect positions.</li>
+I have worked in leading SDE and SW Architect positions with Devops requirements.</li>
 <li>am used to deciding the languages and frameworks as per their capabilities.</li>
   <li>A very reasonable and agreeable teamplayer, who likes to initiate.</li>
   <li>Most of my work since 2020 has been in Private Repositories.</li>